 He wants us to not only pray but to also praise Him.
 The Bible is full of stories of victorious people because they praised the Lord -- the walls of Jericho fell when Israel praised God -- Paul and Silas were delivered from prison and won others to Christ because they praised God.

 If there are needs in our lives or others, bring them in prayer before the Lord and then by continued praise we will be assured of the victory because praise changes things.
 Praising God will flood our souls with His divine Presence more than in any other way.

 Why do some not like the noise that often fervent praise brings?
 Why do they think it is unnecessary and even foolish when in Psalm 98:4 we are exhorted to make a loud noise of rejoicing and singing praises unto the Lord?

-Luke 19:40 says that followers of Jesus worship and praise Him.
-He's the same Jesus who walked the shores of Galilee, and praise (called the aspirin of His Holy Spirit to our souls) changes things.
+Luke 19:40 says that followers of Jesus worship and praise Him -- He's the same Jesus who walked the shores of Galilee.
+Praise (called the aspirin of His Holy Spirit to our souls) changes things!

 When we find ourselves going through a storm or a testing place that seems to point to defeat, if we praise the Lord for five minutes we'll sense the glory of His Presence and all things will then seem possible by His mighty Power.